samwells9/samwells9.github.io/_pages/blog.md

   will walk you through the process of collection and curation for soccer data.
 Now, let's lace up our cleats and set you on the path towards game-winning analysis!
 </p>

+<h3>Research Question</h3>

 <p>
   The question motivating our analysis is: Can we use match data to accurately quantify and track a team’s form?
 In soccer, "form" goes beyond wins, losses, and draws; it encompasses the underlying quality and consistency of a team’s performance over time.
-By tracking a team’s form with detailed match data, we gain a clearer picture of trends that may not be visible in the final scores alone.
+By tracking a team’s form with detailed match data, we may gain a clearer picture of trends that may not be visible in the final scores alone.
 For example, a team might be creating high-quality chances consistently, even if the results aren’t showing on the scoreboard
   yet.
 Conversely, a team winning matches might be showing signs of poor form if they’re frequently outperformed by their opponents.
 </p>

 <p>
   Quantifying form allows us to recognize when a team is on an upward trajectory or experiencing underlying issues before they manifest in results.
-By analyzing factors like possession, shot quality, and defensive stability, we can monitor when things are going especially well or poorly.
-This approach lets us look past short-term results to understand the true health of a team’s performance, ultimately giving fans, analysts, and coaches valuable insights into both strengths and potential areas of improvement.
+By analyzing factors like possession, strength of the opponent, chances created, and recent results, we can monitor when things are going especially well or poorly.
+This approach lets us look past short- term results to understand the true health of a team’s performance.
+If successful, this model could aid in team decisions, such as which players to play or when to make a coaching change.
 </p>

 </details>